Strong Cosmic Censorship in accelerating spacetime: Strong cosmic censorship conjecture

-First of all, we calculate the separation constant $\l$ in Eq. \eq{ei2} with the boundary condition \eq{abc2}.
-From Eq. \eq{abc2}, we note that the boundary condition of $\c(\q)$ is singular at $\q=0, \p$.
-To eliminate these singularities, we rescale $\c(\q)$ by \ba \ea The field equation about $\tilde{\c}(\q)$ can be obtained by substituting Eq. \eq{cct} into Eq. \eq{ei2}.
-Here we would not show the explicit expression of the field equation as it is too lengthy.
-From the boundary condition \eq{abc2}, we can see that the physical solution demands that $\tilde{\c}(\q)$ is regular at $\q=0$ and $\q=\p$.
+First of all, we calculate the separation constant $\l$ in eq. \eq{ei2} with the boundary condition \eq{abc2}.
+Note that $\chi(\theta)$ is singular at $\q=0, \p$.
+To eliminate these singularities, we rescale $\c(\q)$ by \ba \ea The equation for $\tilde{\c}(\q)$ can be obtained by substituting eq. \eq{cct} into eq. \eq{ei2}.
+We do not show the explicit expression of this equation as it is too lengthy.
+From the boundary condition \eq{abc2}, we see that the physical solution demands that $\tilde{\c}(\q)$ be regular at $\q=0$ and $\q=\p$.
 That is to say, we can expand $\tilde{\c}(\q)$ as

 near $\q=0$ and $\q=\p$ with $b_n$ and $d_n$ the expansion coefficients.
-Substituting them into the rescaled equation, we can then straightforwardly get the expansion coefficients, and we can easily see that the higher-order coefficients are determined by the zeroth-order coefficients $b_0$ and $d_0$.
-Then, we can use the series solutions to evaluate values of $\tilde{\c}(\q)$ and $d\tilde{\c}/d\theta$ near $\q=0, \p$ and perform them as initial values to solve the field equation.
+Substituting these coefficients into the rescaled equation, we can obtain the expansion coefficients and we can easily see that the higher-order coefficients are determined by the zeroth-order coefficients $b_0$ and $d_0$.
+Then, we can use the series solutions to evaluate values of $\tilde{\c}(\q)$ and $d\tilde{\c}/d\theta$ near $\q=0, \p$, and use them as initial values to solve the rescaled equation of $\tilde{\chi}(\theta)$.
 Using the initial value near $\q=0$, we can solve the rescaled equation in the interval $(0, \p/2)$ based on the \textit{NDSolve} function of \textit{Wolfram@ Mathematica}.
-Meanwhile, we can also solve the field equation in the interval $(\p/2, \p)$ using the initial value near $\q=\p$.
-Then, the acceptable solution of $\tilde{\c}(\q)$ as well as the separation constant $\l$ is obtained by requiring that $\tilde{\c}(\q)$ and its first-order derivative function are continuous at $\q=\p/2$.
+Similarly, we can also solve the rescaled equation in the interval $(\p/2, \p)$ using the initial value near $\q=\p$.
+Then, the acceptable solution of $\tilde{\c}(\q)$ and the separation constant $\l$ are obtained by requiring that $\tilde{\c}(\q)$ and its first-order derivative function are continuous at $\q=\p/2$.

-We show the separation constant $\l$ as a function of the reduced dimensionless acceleration $\tilde{A}\equiv A M$ with different harmonic indexes $m_0$ and $l$ in Fig. \ref{fig1}.
-From this figure, we can see that the separation constant $\l$ decreases as $\tilde{A}$ monotonically increases for given harmonic indexes.
+We show the separation constant $\l$ as a function of the reduced dimensionless acceleration $\tilde{A}\equiv A M$, with different harmonic indexes $m_0$ and $l$, in Fig. \ref{fig1}.
+From this figure, we can see that the separation constant $\l$ monotonically decreases as $\tilde{A}$ increases for a given set of harmonic indexes.
 This means that the separation constant $\lambda$ is unique for a certain mode and spacetime parameter.